geojson/geojson.github.io/vocab.md

 This document refers often to the [JSON-LD 1.0](http://www.w3.org/TR/json-ld/) W3C Recommendation.

-The example.com domain and example.com/vocab# URIs are used deliberately to dissuade you from publishing GeoJSON-LD until this is finalized.
+The *example.com* domain and *example.com/vocab#* URIs are used deliberately to dissuade you from using the vocabulary terms before the work is finished.

 ## Core Types